Surbhi-Kohli/WebDevInterviewPrep/JSInterviewQuestions/Datatypes/Datatype-refresher.md

 Arrays are special objects.

-Correct way to check array:
+Correct way to check an array:

 ```js
 Array.isArray([]); // true